-The club is called Preston Barbershop Harmony Singers.
-This encompasses the Red Rose Chorus and other smaller groups such as the quartets and octets.
+The club is officially called Preston Barbershop Harmony Singers.
+This encompasses Red Rose A Cappella and other smaller groups.

 As you can see, we are very fond of black and red.
 What else would you expect from a chorus based in Lancashire?
 The black may make you think we are serious and sombre but the touches of red show that is definitely not the case.
 We do not always dress this formally for Singouts.
 We are happy to adapt to the occasion.

-The Red Rose Chorus competes in the annual Barbershop Convention, which is a three day event for Barbershop groups from across the UK.
+Red Rose A Cappella (formerly known as The Red Rose Chorus) competes in the annual Barbershop Convention, which is a three day event for Barbershop groups from across the UK.
 Many of our members take part in this and look forward to it as one of the highlights of the year, where they can meet up with old friends, make new ones and enjoy talking and singing with like-

 Who We Are

-We are a group of around 40 men of all ages, from all walks of life, who sing together in harmony in the Barbershop style.
+We are a group of singersof all ages, from all walks of life, who sing together in harmony in the A Cappella style.
 We sing some of the old songs that you might associate with Barbershop but we also sing more modern songs and our repertoire continues to expand.
 Some members of the chorus have been singing Barbershop for many years; some have previous experience in other types of singing; others have come to Barbershop with absolutely no musical background.